fohrloop/wakepy/README.md

 ```
 python -m wakepy
 ```
 Starts the program.
 While running, computer will not go to sleep.
-If battery running out, Windows might force laptop to sleep.
+If battery is running out, your OS might force laptop to sleep.

 ### CLI